doom160/aws_2tier_tf/README.md

 * Separate Lambda function to create the default schema for the database as database is located in private subnet

+## Disclaimer
+This setup is not fully readily PROD setup due to following points
+* Security Groups are open to the whole vpc, which ideally should be open to ports that required.
+It was done intentionally for simplicity of development and testing
+* DB in this setup is running t2.small which is not production grade
+* DB can be further enhanced to use read replicas
+* ECR can be replaced with EKS.
+ECS was chosen as it was taken from TF template developed earlier by me for simplicity of development

 ## How to run this on your own?
 1. Initialize and Create multiple workspace
 ```